API Integration Guide

-If you've changed a list of restricted countries at the applicant level we suggest rewriting it for particular applicants with that method if they were created before that change
+If you've changed the list of restricted countries at the applicant level, we suggest rewriting it for applicants that were created before the change with this method.

 # Requesting check for an applicant

-Once all required documents are properly uploaded you can signal to us that an applicant is ready to be reviewed by moving it to
+Once all required documents are properly uploaded you can notify us that an applicant is ready to be reviewed by moving it to

 pending calling that endpoint (POST

 NOTE: if you don't submit documents correctly, the applicant will be rejected or won't be checked.
-Please, check all the corner cases on your side to avoid having incomplete applicants.
+Please, check all the tricky cases on your side to avoid having incomplete applicants.

 # Getting verification results